68publishers/web-scraper-lambda/README.md

 | `cache.ttl`     | `int`               | `3600`                 | Cache expiration in seconds.                                                           |
 | `cache.prefix`  | `string`            | `"web-scraper-cache:"` | Prefix for cache item keys.                                                            |

 To scrap data from a web page, call the `scrap` method with the desired URL.
-You can also use the other two method arguments - `xpathQueries` and `cssQueries`
+You can use the second optional `queries` argument to retrieve additional data.
-The first one is an object containing arbitrary names as keys and valid xpaths as values.
-The second one takes css selectors as values.
+The value of the argument should be an object whose keys are arbitrary names and whose values are CSS selectors, such as `#main > .header > .title`.
+If you need an attribute value, add `@attributeName` to the end of the selector, for example `#gallery > img @src`.

 ```js
 // get only og meta tags